Age of criminal responsibility in Australia: Changes

+Western Australia

-In October 2021, the Labor Party of Western Australia passed a motion at their state party conference to raise the age to 14.
+In October 2021, the Western Australian Labor Party passed a motion at their state party conference to raise the age to 14.

+Queensland

 In March 2022, the Queensland Government rejected a bill to raise the age to 14, with a parliamentary committee recommending a continued national approach to increasing the age to 12.

+Tasmania

 In June 2022, the Tasmanian Government announced that it would raise the minimum age of detention to 14, but with no change to the age of criminal responsibility.

+South Australia

 In July 2022, Greens MLC Robert Simms raised a bill in the South Australian Government to raise the age to 14, with Attorney-General and Aboriginal Affairs Minister Kyam Maher taking much interest in the issue.

+Victoria

+In April 2023, the Victorian Government committed to raising the age of criminal responsibility to 12 by the end of 2024 and to 14 by 2027.
+In June 2024, the Allan Labor Government introduced the Youth Justice Bill 2024, passing the Victorian Parliament in August 2024.
+The Youth Justice Act 2024 raised the age of criminal responsibility to 12 in 2025 and also codified a rebuttable doli incapax presumption for children under 14.
+Minister for Youth Justice, Enver Erdogan, said in June 2024 that the Government still planned to eventually raise the age to 14, however, in August 2024 Premier Jacinta Allan walked back those plans.

+Northern Territory

 On 13 October 2022, legislation was introduced to the Northern Territory Government to raise the age of criminal responsibility to 12 years of age.
 Instead of children of 10 and 11 entering the criminal justice system, they and their families would be referred to "intensive parenting programs", and the government would be expanding various schemes and family support services.
-The bill, introduced by Attorney-General Chansey Paech, was expected to pass, making NT the first Australian jurisdiction to raise the age above 10, although the commencement date was expected to be delayed until 2023.
+The bill, introduced by Attorney-General Chansey Paech, was expected to pass, making NT the first Australian jurisdiction to raise the age above 10, although the commencement date was delayed until 2023.

+During the 2024 Northern Territory general election the Country Liberal Party (CLP) opposition had a policy to lower the age of criminal responsibility back to 10.
+The Country Liberal Party won these elections.

+On 17 October 2024, legislation introduced by the Country Liberal Party (CLP) Northern Territory Government to lower the age of criminal responsibility back to 10 years of age passed the parliament.